pingcap/docs-appdev/en/for-django.md

     poetry shell
     ```

-3. Modify the configuration file in `tidb_example/settings.py` as follows:
+3. Modify the configuration file.
+The configuration in `tidb_example/settings.py` is as follows.

     ```python
     USE_TZ = True